truar/gcp-learning/gcp-cloud-architect-coursera/7 - Preparing for the Cloud Professional Architect/README.md

 ### Analyzing and defining business processes

 Exam outline
-* Skateholder management (influencing and facilitation)
+* Stakeholder management (influencing and facilitation)
     * Who are the gatekeepers and what roles do they play ?
     * How can you enable them to do their jobs ?
 * Change management